OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 We don't have to worry about that right now since `geerlingguy` already did.
 We just have to supply the playbook.

-Create `nginx-playbook.yml` on the control node to call the role.
+Create [nginx-playbook.yml](./nginx-playbook.yml) on the control node to call the role.
 We want the role applied to our `webservers` group.
 Since we'll be installing packages, we'll need elevated privileges.
-The Read Me shows which variables to supply and then we can leave the rest to the role.
+The Read Me on Galaxy shows which variables to supply and then we can leave the rest to the role.

 ```yaml
 ---